 Value of the Zero Point Energy

 Momentum is equal to mass times velocity.
 If the velocity of all particles at absolute zero was zero, the momentum would be zero.
-The location of each particle would be determined absolutely.
+The location of each particle would be known absolutely.
 This would violate the Heisenberg principle.
 In fact, the zero point energy is equal to one-half the value of Planck’s constant times the frequency of the vibration of the harmonic oscillator (the particle) at absolute zero.
 The frequency depends upon the mass of the particle.
 See the references cited at the end of this article for specifics.

 An Interesting Result for Helium-4

 The most abundant form of helium is helium-4.
 The nucleus of helium-4 contains two protons, two neutrons.
-At 2.17 degrees Kelvin, helium-4 becomes super fluid.
+At 2.17o Kelvin, helium-4 becomes super fluid.
 However, the zero-point vibrational energy for helium-4 is greater than the energy the substance would have in a solid lattice.
 So it cannot be converted into a solid, being the only known substance to fall into that category.
 There is no classical theorem to explain this.
 Only quantum mechanics describes such behavior.
 Liquid helium can be frozen if approximately 25 atmospheres of pressure are applied in the process.

 - The Simple Harmonic Oscillator